Mandate of the Board of Directors

 IV.
 Duties and Responsibilities

-The Board supervises the management of the business and affairs of the Company.
+The Board supervises the management of the business and affairs of the Group.
 In exercising this role, the Board fulfills the following duties and responsibilities:

 1. Strategic Planning

-i) Approves, at least annually, the strategic plan and the corporate objectives of the Company and oversees their execution.
-This oversight includes reviewing and approving all major strategy and policy recommendations and monitoring the Company’s performance against the strategic plan using appropriate metrics and milestones.
+i) Approves, at least annually, the strategic plan which includes climate strategy, and the corporate objectives of the Group and oversees their execution.
+This oversight includes reviewing and approving all major strategy and policy recommendations and monitoring the Group’s performance against the strategic plan using appropriate metrics and milestones.

-ii) Reviews the opportunities and risks of the Company’s three-year plan and, if deemed advisable, approves such plan, including the budget for the following year.
+ii) Reviews the opportunities and risks of the Group’s three-year plan and, if deemed advisable, approves such plan, including the budget for the following year.

 iii) The Board performs periodic reviews of the approved strategy and reviews and discusses results at each of its quarterly meetings to ensure attainment of key objectives and prompt realignment, if judged appropriate.